oseughu/lannisterpay/README.md

 - feeEntity (CREDIT-CARD, DEBIT-CARD, BANK-ACCOUNT, USSD)
 - entityProperty (optional, MASTERCARD, VISA, MTN, GTBANK)
 - feeType (FLAT, PERC OR FLAT PERC)
-- feeFlat (optional, default is 0)
+- feeFlat (optional, flat amount to be added if feeType is FLAT)
 - feeValue (amount to be charged for the transaction fee, can be decimal)

 ## And finally, to compute your transaction fee, you only need three fields: